jtorsvik/project-anthill/README.md

 ### Disclaimer

 In a real life scenario, a terraform developed data platform will consist of multiple repositories for the various access requirements (Team-based Access Control).
 In real life there would be multiple teams that work on the data platform with different end goals.
 E.g. Analytics & AI developers only need to build and destroy AI related resources like Databricks workspaces and clusters, S3-Buckets (storage accounts) and other related resources.
 They should not have access to network & security resources, however.
 That should only be accessed by the Data Platform Developers.
+We try to exemplify this by creating separate terraform workspaces within the terraform directory, where "platform_development" represents Data Platform Development workspaces, and "innovation_development" represent the workspace development that data engineers, data scientists and data analytics can perform in the dataplatform on Terraform.

 ### Databricks Workspace configuration